Ultimate Volt: At a glance

 The average upload speed on the M600 connection is just 41Mbps, however, but unfortunately this isn't far off the norm for ultrafast connections - not many providers offer fully symmetrical lines.

-The Ultimate Oomph Bundle comes with every channel Virgin TV offers.
+The Ultimate Volt Bundle comes with every channel Virgin TV offers.
 (You might be sensing a theme here).

 In Virgin-speak, this means you get their 'Maxit TV' base package, along with the following add-ons: